OlgaMakeikina/delta/README.md

 # Description
-The website for cafe created for the company that rents out warehouses.
+The website created for the company that rents out warehouses.
 The site is designed to introduce сustomers to the company, its offer, documantation and contacts.

 ### Usage
 Click on the button  in the navbar or scroll the page to find out information.